Landscape Design Element: Hierarchy

 Color

-By utilizing brighter elements or colors that contrast everything else in a composition, the focus can be placed on specific aspects of the landscape.
+By utilizing brighter elements that contrast everything else, the focus can be placed on specific aspects of the landscape.
 A red-leaf Japanese maple placed by the entry of the home to contrast the green leaves of the rest of the plants in the garden is a prime example of using color to create hierarchy.

 Hierarchy - Colorful Entry Garden